Experience of violence

 Has the proportion of people with disability who experienced violence changed over time?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who have experienced violence since age 15, compared with adults without disability.
-Data from 2012 and 2016 are used.
-In 2016, the proportion of adults with disability who had reported experience of violence was 47%, compared with 36% for adults without disability.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who have experienced violence in the past 3 years, compared with adults without disability.
+Data from 2012 to 2021–22 are used.
+In 2021–22, 12% of adults with disability reported experience of violence, compared with 9.7% for adults without disability.
+The baseline used to track change over time is 2021–22.

 More detailed data by age group are shown in the table.